Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 The Powerswitch’s standout feature is its wireless connectivity.
 This means that you won’t need to run the switch panel wire through your firewall.
 It also means that you won’t need to deal with an extra cable in the cabin.
 All of your accessories connect to Garmin’s power module in the engine bay, and that’s where the wires stop.
 This is a killer option if custom wiring isn’t your thing.

-The PowerSwitch module is IPX7 waterproof rated and features 6 outputs at 30 amps each with a maximum amperage of 100 amps.
-It also features full customizability with the grouping of devices and multiple lighting modes.
+The PowerSwitch module is IPX7 waterproof-rated and features six outputs, each with a maximum current of 30 amps, for a total maximum amperage of 100 amps.
+It also features full customizability, including device grouping and multiple lighting modes.

-If you already have a compatible Garmin navigation device like the Tread Series, you can further reduce dashboard clutter by being able to control the PowerSwtich from that.
-With a single device, you can now have a switch panel, both on-road and offroad navigation, and emergency communications.
-This really is one of the most seamless experiences you can get right now.
+If you already have a compatible Garmin navigation device, such as the Tread Series, you can further reduce dashboard clutter by controlling the PowerSwitch from it.
+With a single device, you can now have a switch panel, both on-road and off-road navigation, and emergency communications.
+This is truly one of the most seamless experiences available right now.

 Pricing:

-The Garmin PowerSwitch is priced fairly at $500 given its wireless control and ease of use.
-With a big name like Garmin, customers expect a polished final product that just works.
+The Garmin PowerSwitch is reasonably priced at $500, considering its wireless control and ease of use.
+With a big name like Garmin, customers expect a polished final product that works.
 As stated above, I think this option is best suited for those who are already invested in the Garmin ecosystem.
-If you don’t already have a compatible device to control the PowerSwitch, you’ll be limited to only using your phone.
+If you don’t already have a compatible device to control the PowerSwitch, you’ll be limited to using only your phone.

 6. RLB Pro8